Vexed01/Vex-Cogs/docs/cogs/status.rst

 There's also the ``status`` command which anyone can use to check updates wherever they want.

-If there's a service that you want added, contact Vexed#0714 or make an issue on the GitHub repo (or even better a PR!).
+If there's a service that you want added, contact @vexingvexed or make an issue on the GitHub repo (or even better a PR!).